 Wouldn’t it be nice if your children just did what you asked all the time?
 Do you ever have this thought?
 Of course you do!
 You have children.
+It would be so much easier just to learn where to locate the very best dental clinic in Calgery and they will gladly go to see a doctor.
+No objections, crying and screaming, they just go because you told them it is necessary.
 I have had the same thoughts (trust me), but when you really think about the long term consequences of obedience and how that looks in a relationship, you start to really question our culture’s parenting methods.

 Have you ever heard anyone admiring another adult for being obedient?
 Or how about someone talking about their partner or husband or wife being obedient.
 Now it isn’t sounding so awesome, is it?
 I would think that another word for an obedient adult would be a pushover, yet when we see children being obedient we praise them and their parents.
 “What obedient children you have!
 You must be doing something right” or “What a good little girl/boy listening to your parents.”
 My guess is that most adults think that obedience = respect, and as parents, lets face it, blind obedience is easier in the moment.
 We don’t have to compromise, understand, or negotiate because “I am the parent, and I said so!”
 (Who here has heard/said that one?)
 My question is, if obedience isn’t a quality that is admirable in adults, why has it become such a focus in raising our children?
 What is the problem with obedience, and what should we aim for instead?